August Advanced Wet Sanding Training

 Advanced techniques rarely taught in group settings

-Focused on precision, control, and professional execution
+Focused on precision, process control, and professional execution

-3-Day Intensive | May 22-24 | Carol Stream, IL
+3-Day Intensive | August 28-30, 2026 | Carol Stream, IL

 Hosted at the Gloss University Studio in Carol Stream, Illinois, this three-day advanced wet sanding class is limited to just four students for a focused, hands-on learning experience.